faizanvahevaria/chrisamow.github.io/_posts/2016-10-31-quickie-vue-glossary.md

 symbol double mustaches : data is plain text, not html

-template : all vue templates are spec compliant valid html. they are converted into DOM render functions.
+template : all vue templates are spec compliant [valid html](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template). they are converted into DOM render functions.
 Combined with the reactivity system, Vue is able to intelligently figure out the minimal amount of components to re-render and apply the minimal amount of DOM manipulations when the app state changes

 virtual dom : a parallel representation of the DOM optimized so that final rendering is fast and efficient

+vue-cli : scaffolding for quick battery included project start [usage](https://vuejs.org/2015/12/28/vue-cli/)  use it with the [vuejs-templates](https://github.com/vuejs-templates)

 v-bind : directive ```<a v-bind:href="url"></a>``` (shorthand) ```<a :href="url"></a>```.
 Mustaches cannot be used inside HTML attributes, instead use a v-bind directive  ```v-bind:id="dynamicId"```.
 It also works for boolean attributes - the attribute will be removed if the condition evaluates to a falsy value:```v-bind:disabled="someDynamicCondition"```   e.g. keep this elements title attribute up-to-date with the message property of on the vue instance.  there are [special enhancements for class and style and arrays](http://vuejs.org/guide/class-and-style.html)